-Laboratory Services is focused on delivering high quality services related to toxicology and wellness testing and provides a broad portfolio of diagnostic tests including drug testing, toxicology, and a broad array of test services, from general bloodwork to anatomic pathology, and urine toxicology.
-Specific capabilities include STAT blood testing, qualitative drug screening, genetic testing, urinary testing, sexually transmitted disease testing and more.
-The panels that we test for are thyroid panel, comprehensive metabolic panel, kidney profile, liver function tests, and other individual tests.
-Through Laboratory Services, we use fast, accurate, and efficient equipment to provide practitioners with the tools to quickly determine if a patient is following their designated treatment plan.
-In most instances, we are able to provide a practitioner with qualitative drug class results the same day the sample is received.
-We provide an extensive chemistry test menu that gives physicians the information to better treat their patients and maintain their overall wellness and have developed a premier reputation for customer service and fast turnaround times in the industry.
+- Lab Services MSO is focused on delivering high quality services related to toxicology and wellness testing and provides a broad portfolio of diagnostic tests, including drug testing, toxicology, and a broad array of test services, from general bloodwork to anatomic pathology, and urine toxicology.
+Specific capabilities include STAT blood testing, qualitative drug screening, genetic testing, urinary testing, and sexually transmitted disease testing.
+Lab Services MSO tests for the thyroid panel, comprehensive metabolic panel, kidney profile, liver function tests, and other individual tests.
+Through Lab Services MSO, we use fast, accurate, and efficient equipment to provide practitioners with the tools to quickly determine if a patient is following their designated treatment plan.
+In most instances, we are able to provide a practitioner with qualitative drug class results the same day a sample is received.
+Lab Services MSO provides a menu of extensive chemistry tests that physicians can use to obtain information to better treat their patients and maintain their overall wellness.
+Lab Services MSO has developed a premier reputation for customer service and fast turnaround times. - Lab Services MSO is also focused on commercialization of genetic-based proprietary testing.
+The first area of focus in this area is confirmatory genetic testing during toxicology screening and genetic testing to screen for addictive propensity.
+Lab Services MSO plans to focus on diagnostic testing utilizing proprietary technology to deliver precise genetic driven results. - In the third quarter of 2023, Lab Services MSO acquired Merlin Technologies, Inc., a retail medical equipment company.